Mitsuyoshi Sato has been a player and manager for the Brazilian national team.

-Mitsuyoshi Sato was the manager of the Brazilian national team for over two decades, taking over the job in 1983 and holding it through at least 2007.
-Along the way, he guided Brazil to its second worldwide competition, the 1995 Intercontinental Cup (Brazil's first was the 1972 Amateur World Series, where Sato was a top pitcher and infielder), and a near-upset of Cuba in the 2003 Baseball World Cup.
-He coached for Brazil when they won one of the 2013 World Baseball Classic Qualifiers.
-His sons Reinaldo Sato, Renan Sato and Estevao Sato all played for Brazil on the international stage.
-He is a member of the technical commission of the IBAF.
+He was the manager of the Brazilian national team for over two decades, taking over the job in 1983 and holding it through at least 2007.
+Along the way, he guided Brazil to its second worldwide competition, the 1995 Intercontinental Cup (Brazil's first was the 1972 Amateur World Series, where Sato was a top pitcher and infielder), a near-upset of Cuba in the 2003 Baseball World Cup and a Gold Medal in the 2005 South American Championship.
+He coached for Brazil when they won one of the 2013 World Baseball Classic Qualifiers, 2013 World Baseball Classic and 2017 World Baseball Classic Qualifiers.